McKinsey Cover Letter: Examples, Template & What to Write

 Third is unsupported claims.
 A claim like strong team skills sounds flat unless a short proof line supports it.
 Recruiters need evidence for every evaluative sentence.

 Fourth is over length.
-The best letters are short and selective.
+Strong letters are usually short and selective.
 Too many paragraphs often hide weak points and force the reader to spend more time than needed.

 Fifth is ignoring the office or role cue.
 If a role has preferred office and practice preferences, skip generic phrasing and connect to that context.